SOLLVE/benchmarks/ecp-omp/montecarlo/README.md

 ## Description of Code

 The code bench.c is the actively developed version.
 The code bench_works.c is the stable version.
-That's version that should be considered by those who are new to or viewers of this repository.
+That's version that should be considered by those new viewers of this repository and aren't working with the core development team of this repository.

 ## Short Link